|The best restaurants in Hong Kong are sometimes inside closet-like spaces...|

 Linguini Fini - cocktails, free-flow Prosecco, organic/homemade focus, you can't go far wrong.

 Sift - dessert bar, cake shop and probably Hong Kong's best cupcakes.
-Sit-down in Graham St original and new mall-cafe in Princes Building (both Central), and takeaway in Wan Chai.
+Sit-down in Graham St original, cafe in Princes Building (both Central), and takeaway in Wan Chai.

 Zoe in Causeway Bay - very light, subtly-flavoured, French-ish style cakes.Mandarin Cake shop (not Landmark Mandarin) - you can also sit in now.
 Gobstopping sugar art on show; great cakes, pastries and bread; rose petal jam makes a great souvenir.